Nata8/Bioformatics-toolbox/README.md

 bioinformatics for mff course with id NDBI044

 First five assignments have been programmed in Java.
-At least version 8 is necessary for compilation.
+Java 8 or later is necessary for compilation.
 The user selects from the menu using numbers in terminal.